 Bennett went to England on 18 April to consult doctors and to take in George V’s silver jubilee.
 He returned to Ottawa a month later not much invigorated.
 The Canadian Wheat Board Act was then passed, as was a supplementary public works bill providing another $18 million for construction projects.
 Legislation was also approved to implement some of the recommendations of the price spreads commission, including the establishment of the Dominion Trade and Industry Commission to regulate business activity.

 Bennett also had to deal with the On-to-Ottawa trekkers, a small army of the unemployed from the relief camps set up in 1932.
 The trek, begun in Vancouver, had been stopped by police in Regina.
 Delegates led by Arthur Herbert (Slim) Evans came on to Ottawa and met with Bennett on 22 June.
 It was not an amicable meeting.
 If Bennett was hard with the bankers of 1934, he was much more so with the trekkers of 1935, who threatened to disrupt law and order.
-The trek did not need to end the way it did, with a Dominion Day riot in Regina and a policeman killed and dozens injured; better communications between Ottawa and the Saskatchewan government might have avoided it.
+The trek did not need to end the way it did, with a Dominion Day riot in Regina, the killing of a policeman, and many injuries, one case leading to the death of a trekker, Nicholas John Schaack*, three months later; better communications between Ottawa and the Saskatchewan government might have avoided it.
 Bennett with his back up could be a chalcenterous animal.

 Like many lawyers, Bennett distrusted public disorder.
 Strikes when legitimate he accepted, as disagreements inevitable over work or wages.
 But public law and order were to him fundamental.
 He hated the Communists with their too clever tactics at undermining the state.
 He himself was fearless and outspoken, able to face down and even convert a hostile crowd.
 There are many worse things in the world, Bennett would have said, than “Peace, Order, and good Government.”
 In his mind that was what Canada was all about.